 Graphite Connect focuses on supplier onboarding, supplier information management, AI validations, automated risk assessments, and ongoing supplier-data trust.

 That is useful when supplier setup, validation, and data hygiene are the bottleneck.
-For a small operator with 12 suppliers and a messy inbox, the heavier onboarding shape may be solving the wrong problem.
+For a team with a known supplier base and a messy inbox, the heavier onboarding shape may be solving the wrong problem.

 4. Felix: best for project-led vendor management